Skip to content Skip to footer navigation

 Ceramic cookware has a metal base that's coated with a glass-like ceramic material derived from beach sand.

-Unlike traditional non-stick coatings, ceramic cookware is claimed to not pose health risks, even when heated to high temperatures.
+Unlike traditional non-stick coatings, ceramic cookware claims not to pose health risks, even when heated to high temperatures.

 Is ceramic cookware worth buying?